todthomson/intro-to-linux-dotnetcore-docker/Part5.md

-# Step 5 - LXC/Docker "Hello, world!"
+# 5. "Hello, world!"
+Docker

 ![1-lxc-docker](Part5/1-lxc-docker.png)

-## .NET Core on LXC/Docker on Ubuntu GNU/Linux 14.04.4 LTS
+## .NET Core on Docker on Ubuntu Linux

 _What a mouthful..._